ochrons/ochrons.github.io/scala-js-website/doc/internals/performance.md

 from Dart and rewrote the benchmark code in idiomatic Scala.
 It has three separate benchmarks, testing various aspects of the compiler.

-The results below have been normalized against hand-written JavaScript and were executed using V8 engine in May, 2015.
+Tests were executed using V8 engine in May, 2015.
+The results below have been normalized against hand-written JavaScript.
+A lower bar height means better performance.

 ![Benchmarks]({{ site.baseurl }}/assets/img/benchmarks.png)